 Choosing Malta does not mean settling.
 Not even slightly.

-Every teacher at Maltalingua is a native British English speaker with a CELTA or DELTA qualification — same credentials you’d find at top schools in London or Cambridge.
+Every teacher at Maltalingua is a native or near-native English speaker with a CELTA or DELTA qualification, the same credentials you’d find at top schools in London or Cambridge.
 The school is EAQUALS accredited too, which is pretty much the gold standard in language education.
-They send independent inspectors in to audit teaching quality, student welfare, management — the works.
+They send independent inspectors in to check teaching quality, student welfare, management, the lot.

-So: British English, taught by British teachers, at internationally audited standards.
-Just with better weather.
+So you get British English, taught to internationally audited standards, just with better weather.
 Much better weather.

 4. Smaller Class Sizes